MorganMekenzie/MorganMekenzie/README.md

 - 👋 Hi, I’m @MorganMekenzie
 - 👀 I’m interested in ... traveling
 - 🌱 I’m currently learning ...
-AWS and cloud practitioner basics
+GCP and AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... morgan.middleton@cloudreach.com